Five Steps to Spam Freedom

 5. Alter your .htaccess file to block continued spammers

-In the worst case scenario, rather than just receiving Spam, it can actually be coming OUT of your website, addressed to others from you!
+In the worst-case scenario, rather than just receiving Spam, it can be coming OUT of your website, addressed to others from you!
 In this situation, people around the world will receive spam emails FROM your email address – not a good image for any business.

 This nasty attack is called “Spamvertising” and is caused by an actual security breach (hack) into your web server.

 Do you have a spam problem?
-A new client approached me last week with a significant spam problem – over 50 emails a days from their website’s contact forms.
+A client approached me recently with a significant spam problem – over fifty emails a day from their website’s contact forms.
 Using the five simple tips above, I have reduced their spam back to a much more manageable level (less than one or two a day), for which they are very thankful.

 Of course, no system will be foolproof but with a few simple precautions, a major Spam problem can be reduced to no problem at all.